 But means-based benefits are not automatic for the blind or disabled.
 There are both resource and income limits in order to be eligible for SSI.
 The resource limit for 2014 is $2,000 for a single person.
 That means a qualified SSI beneficiary cannot have more than $2,000 in cash or other liquid assets.
 Conversely, some items that are excluded from this resource limit are the individual’s personal residence, a vehicle, furniture, clothing, and personal care items, as well as a few other specific assets.

 As to income limits, both earned and unearned income are considered when determining the SSI benefit amount.
-There are several different types of income and they are all treated slightly differently when it comes to SSI.
-Basically, if the income or other assistance can be converted into food or shelter, then SSI will count it as income and either reduce, or completely get rid of, the beneficiary’s monthly SSI payment.
+There are several different types of income, and they are all treated slightly differently when it comes to SSI.
+Basically, if the income or other assistance can be converted into food or shelter, then SSI will count it as income and either reduce or completely get rid of the beneficiary’s monthly SSI payment.

 SSI is very important because if an individual qualifies for SSI, then he or she will automatically qualify for various other government benefit programs—such as Medi-Cal.
 Medi-Cal is California's version of the federal Medicaid program.
 It provides payments for hospitalization, treatment in medical clinics, doctors’ services, lab tests, X-rays, home health care, nursing home care, and other related medical services.
 It also pays for community mental health, drug abuse services, and intermediate care facilities for the developmentally disabled.

-As mentioned above, the key factor in whether assets in a special needs trust will be considered resources or whether distributions from that trust will be considered income with respect to SSI, are the beneficiary’s powers over the trust—i.e., if the beneficiary can revoke the trust or direct the use of trust assets for his or her support and maintenance, the trust will disqualify the individual from eligibility to receive SSI and Medi-Cal.
+As mentioned above, the key factor in whether assets in a special needs trust will be considered resources or whether distributions from that trust will be considered income with respect to SSI are the beneficiary’s powers over the trust—i.e., if the beneficiary can revoke the trust or direct the use of trust assets for his or her support and maintenance, the trust will disqualify the individual from eligibility to receive SSI and Medi-Cal.
 Conversely, so long as the special needs beneficiary cannot exercise these powers, the SNT trustee can pay for countless goods and services that benefit your special needs child.

 When Should a Special Needs Trust Be Established?

-In other words, if the special needs child inherits the money or property outright, even via a California Will or Living Trust, they are in a distinctly worse position than if they had never received that money or assets (for purposes of planning with government benefits) in the first place.
+In other words, if the special needs child inherits the money or property outright, even via a California will or living trust, they are in a distinctly worse position than if they had never received that money or assets (for purposes of planning with government benefits) in the first place.
 But parents often make this mistake and leave money and/or property outright to their special needs child.
-The right way to do it however, is in advance, through the use of a third-party Special Needs Trust, rather than after the fact, via a first-party SNT.
+The right way to do it, however, is in advance, through the use of a third-party special needs trust, rather than after the fact, via a first-party SNT.

-Third Party Trust vs. First Party Trust?
+Third-Party Trust vs. First-Party Trust?